krsharath/blockchain-simulate/README.md

  - store transactions in a distributed ledger
  - detect and prevent data tampering
  - prevent double spending
- - secure against MITM(Man in the middle) attacks
  - secure ownership of transactions for a given wallet address

 ## Why simulate?
 Why not look at real code?